Drinking rainwater from banana leaf, Nigeria. (c) I. Uwanaka/UNEP peopleandplanet.net

 Tourism is the world's largest industry, with an annual revenue of almost $500 billion.
 And it is growing fast, with airline arrivals expected to double by 2010.

 Leisure is estimated to account for 75 per cent of all international travel.
-The World Tourism Organisation (WTO) estimated there were nearly 900 million international tourist arrivals in 2007 from 846 million in 2006, an increase of about 6 per cent.
-This represents nearly 52 million more arrivals than in 2006 and they are expected to reach 1.6 billion by 2020.
+The World Tourism Organisation (WTO) estimated there were 694 million international tourist arrivals in 2003, a drop of 1.2 per cent (attributed to the problems of the Iraq conflict, SARS and a generally weak world economy).
+Arrivals have picked up in 2004, and they are expected to reach 1.6 billion by 2020.
 Domestic tourism (people going on holiday in their own country) is generally thought to be 4-5 times greater than international arrivals.
-The international tourism receipts totalled US $ 733 billion in 2006.
+The WTO puts global revenue from tourism in 2003 at 514.4 billion US$.

 • For 83 per cent of countries in the world, tourism is one of the top five sources of foreign exchange.